 Inverted Twin-Chamber Cartridge Fork

-The 1997 CR250R sported new front suspension in the form of a 47mm inverted twin-chamber Showa cartridge fork with 16 positions of rebound and 16 positions of compression adjustability.
+The CRF250R and CRF250/450X models boast a 47mm inverted twin-chamber Showa cartridge fork with 16 positions of rebound and 16 positions of compression adjustability.
 This is a sealed cartridge design that unlike a conventional cartridge does not allow the fork oil to mix with the oil outside the cartridge.
 The fork spring is located below the cartridge and the compression adjustments are made at the top of the fork.
 In addition, the inner surfaces of the front fork outer tubes receive the same honing treatment as a "works-type" fork stanchion for low-friction operation.

 Honda Multi-Action System (HMAS)